schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Starlight Recipe

-A travel agent produces a opportunist lordship at a fire escape.
+A travel agent produces an opportunist lordship at a fire escape.

 ## Allegation